SMosegaard/cds-vis/assignments/assignment-2/README.md

 ```python
 $ source run.sh --gs {yes/no}
 ```
 The input will be converted to lowercase, so it makes no difference how it's spelled.
-Also, script to run both classifiers sequentially

 Based on the input (i.e., yes/no), the script will perform GridSearch or simply use default parameters.
-The GridSearch will be performed in other scripts (LR_gridsearch.py, NN_gridsearch.py).
+The GridSearch will be performed in other scripts.
 The parameters will be tuned through k-fold cross-validation with 5 folds to improve robustness of the model and the tested parameters.
 In your terminal, it will print the grid results and used parameters like so:

 ```python
 Best Accuracy for 0.30062 using the parameters {'max_iter': 100, 'tol': 0.1}
  mean=0.2886, std=0.005596 using {'max_iter': 100, 'tol': 0.01}